mulderp/mulderp.github.com/_posts/2014-01-02-A-Blog-With-Thorax.md

       });
     });

-We will basically setup two routes: One for the overview on blog posta and another for displaying single blog posts.
+We will basically setup two routes: One for the overview on blog posts and another for displaying single blog posts.
 We also introduce a reference to our Mock setup.
 To have the router monitoring URL changes, we need to replace the HelloWorldRouter with the PostsRouter in main.js:

     require([